JackPohlmann/hdf-docker/h5py/README.md

 * Numpy
 * h5py

+## Major differences

+* H5py is installed using pip
+* Fortran is enabled in the hdf5 build

 ## Instructions

 * Can comment out the `make check` and `make check-install` lines for faster compilation.